-Figure 9.4.c - DMG Direction Measurement Parameters Data field format
+Figure 9-4.c - DMG Direction Measurement Parameters field format

 A value of 1 in the I2R AOA Request subfield indicates a request for FTM initiator to FTM responder Angle of Arrival measurement.

 A value of 1 in the R2I AOA Request subfield indicates a request for FTM responder to FTM initiator Angle of Arrival measurement.